 - Corn meal

-- If using Active Dry yeast, proof yeast by sprinkling on surface of sugar dissolved in up to 110F/43C water
+- If using Active Dry yeast, increase quantity by 25%, and proof yeast by sprinkling on surface of water that is heated to 100F/38C, with 1tsp sugar/honey dissolved.

 - Combine all ingredients, knead until smooth.

-- Place dough ball in a large, lightly-oiled container
+- Place dough ball in a large, (optionally, lightly-oiled) container

-- Prepare a cooking surface with light oil, sprinkle with corn meal, and sprinkle salt/pepper/garlic/oregano if desired.
+- Prepare a cooking surface with corn meal.

 - Form crust by pressing from the center out to the sides, pinching the inside edges of the crust.